georgetown-cset/parat/web/raw_data/text/methodology.md

 CSET annotators also manually collect some metadata for the companies in PARAT, including parent-subsidiary information, aliases, and some business descriptions.

-We will update PARAT periodically; it was last updated on May 4, 2021, and we expect to next update it in August 2021.
+We will update PARAT periodically; it was last updated on June 8, 2021, and we expect to next update it later in 2021.